nathanlytang/Cloudflare-DDNS/README.md

 * Easy entry management.
 All your records are placed in one file, making it easy to see what is being updated.
 * Update multiple records at once.
 By placing all your records in one file, you only have to run the service once to update all your entries.

+## API Token
+You can create an API token here under your [Profile/Api tokens](https://dash.cloudflare.com/profile/api-tokens).
+It's recommended to use the "Edit zone DNS" template.

 ## Setup

 1. Install the script